yydderf/CO2025/README.md

 │   └── Trace.txt
 ```

-## Appendix : Getting Your Lab CPU to Run C
+## Appendix: Getting Your Lab CPU to Run C

 If you are interested in running C on your lab-4 CPU, you can use the kits we provide below and follow the steps and demonstrations shown in the [instructional video](https://drive.google.com/file/d/1nEIGAVXTM3-w0m5Q4jJV8ISoqoSjpM4X/view?usp=sharing), the instructions pdf are also provided under the COCPU directory.